wp-plugins/standout-css3-buttons/readme.txt

 - Create unlimited number of modern style buttons
 - Works with most browsers, but degrades nicely in older browsers
-- CSS3 compliant, no Javascript or other code is used to generate button
+- CSS3 compliant, no Javascript or other code is used to generate button (note that Javascript is used to open links in new windows if requested)
 - CSS only loads on pages with shortcode or function call
+- You can use shortcodes inside shortcodes, i.e. [standout-css3-button][my_shortcode][/standout-css3-button]
-- Many different color styles to choose from
+- Many different color styles to choose from, but you can also create your own
-- Links can be opened in new window if requested
+- Custom CSS automatically busts caches when you update it.
+Change it as often as you want, it will display changes in real-time!

 = Shortcode =

 To display on any post or page, use this shortcode:

-[standout-css3-button]Button text goes here[/standout-css3-button]
+[standout-css3-button href="http://www.yahoo.com/"]Button text goes here[/standout-css3-button]

 Make sure you go to the plugin settings page after installing to set options.